finnoh/repo/README.md

 # The Repo Newsletter

 Welcome to The Repo! 🚀 Each week, I'll curate three gems from the data science community:
+> *Submit a Pull Request to add your own gems to the list!*

 🗄️ Re: Remarkable Repository